livegrios/FileRenamerFX/README.md

 ## Features
 This application is easy to use.

 The memory footprint is low.
-However, compared with other console-based applications/scripts, it does not.
+However, compared with other console-based applications/scripts, it is not.

 The GUI is easy to use with good performance among a wide hardware configurations.